 3. Limit Login Attempts

-As I end the previous point by saying, WordPress don’t ban any user from trying unsuccessfully to login in an account.
-Hence you have to limit the login to your admin area and ban the user for certain time or else they will endlessly keep on trying to guess successfully for your WordPress blog or website.
+As I end the previous point by saying, WordPress doesn’t ban any user from trying unsuccessfully to login in to an account.
+Hence you have to limit the login to your admin area and ban the user for a certain time or else they will endlessly keep on trying to guess successfully for your WordPress blog or website.

 For this purpose, you can use plugins such as Wordfence Security, WP Limit Login Attempts, and Login LockDown.
 Below is a screenshot of WP Limit Login, as I am currently using it.
 So, when you enter any wrong credential this is how it looks like,